skeeto/skewer-mode/README.md

 Skewer supports [Cross-origin Resource Sharing (CORS)][cors].
-This means you can Skewer a document hosted from any server without needing any special changes on that server, except for including skewer.js as a script in that document.
+This means you can Skewer a document hosted from any server without needing any special changes on that server, except for including `/skewer` as a script in that document.

-If you don't control the server from which you want to skewer pages -- such that you can't add the skewer.js as a script -- the provided Greasemonkey userscript can be used to inject it into any page you visit.
+If you don't control the server from which you want to skewer pages -- such that you can't add the Skewer's script -- the provided Greasemonkey userscript can be used to inject it into any page you visit.
 Note that this userscript will assume you're running the Skewer server at http://localhost:8080/ (simple-httpd's default port).
 If